-What do nonsteroidal anti-inflammatory drugs do?
+What are non-steroidal anti-inflammatory drugs (NSAIDs)?

 How do NSAIDs work?